gbennnn/gbennnn/README.md

 <!--![](https://komarev.com/ghpvc/?username=gbennnn&color=blue&style=plastic)-->
 ### Hi, there 👋 I’m Beno
-I am a Computer Science student with a primary interest in web and mobile app development and Cyber Security.
-I am consistently active in enhancing my understanding and skills in this field.

-Currently, I am studying web and mobile app development, cybersecurity, machine learning and artificial intelligence.
-With a dedication to achieving higher accomplishments, I am continually seeking opportunities to broaden my experience in the professional world.
-Discover more on my <a href="https://beno-personal-website.vercel.app/">personal website!</a>
+I am a Computer Science student with experience in web application and AI-based system development, as well as research related to algorithms and data processing.
+Able to build websites using PHP, Python, and apply machine learning concepts to real-world cases.
+Committed to continuously improving skills in Web Development, Machine Learning, and Cybersecurity to contribute to creating secure, efficient, and impactful systems in the professional world.
+Discover more on my <a href="www.iambeno.site">personal website!</a>

 #### Connect with me
 <a href="https://x.com/iambeno_?t=o9BJnyIRY5u4oMiyUJTOTg&s=08">![image](https://github.com/user-attachments/assets/cdd9c568-d9b8-465d-92cc-424da1f2bec1)</a>